Important Updates: One Big Beautiful Bill Act

 Key Changes to Student Loan Repayment

-The bill creates a new IBR plan called the Repayment Assistance Plan (RAP).
+The bill creates a new Income-Based Repayment (IBR) plan called the Repayment Assistance Plan (RAP).

 - If married filing separately, spouse’s AGI and number of dependents are not included in the payment calculation